DeveloperMetrics/DevOpsMetrics/README.md

 ![Change failure rate](https://github.com/samsmithnz/DevOpsMetrics/blob/main/ReadmeImages/ChangeFailureRate.png)

 # Architecture
-Developed in .NET 7.
+Developed in .NET 8.
 A GitHub action runs the CI/CD process.

 Currently the CI/CD process:
 1. Builds the code
 2. Runs the unit tests
-3. ~~Deploys the Probot code to a Azure web app (http://devops-prod-eu-probot.azurewebsites.net/)~~ (Currently disabled)
 3. Deploys the webservice to a Azure web app (https://devops-prod-eu-service.azurewebsites.net)
 4. Deploys the demo website to a Azure web app (https://devops-prod-eu-web.azurewebsites.net)
 4. Deploys the function website to a Azure function